 When enabled, hovering your mouse over a wave label will automatically show minimum target support or resistance areas (depending on the wave) for the next wave in the pattern, using standard fibonacci mathematics and statistical modeling.
-Support/Resistance areas are not predictions per se, they are the highest probability zones for the next market turning point based on the current pattern.
+Support/Resistance areas are not predictions per se, they are the highest probability zones for the next market turning point based on the current pattern, and they align with commonly accepted Elliott Wave expectations.

 Smart Support and Resistance areas are an extremely powerful guide to anticipating market turning points and identifying high probability entries/exits.
 And, when combined with features like Timeframe Drilldown can help lead the way to quite accurate timing.